chatwoot/docs/docs/self-hosted/deployment/caprover.md

 ## Caprover Overview

 Caprover is an extremely easy to use application server management tool.
 It is blazing fast and uses Docker under the hood.
-Chatwoot has been made available as a one-click app in Chatwoot, and the deployment process is straightforward.
+Chatwoot has been made available as a one-click app in Caprover, and the deployment process is straightforward.

 ## Setup Chatwoot Using Caprover